kevinhectorngetich/smartcare/README.md

 # This application has three main objectives:
 - monitor screen time
+- give notifications when certain screen time has been exceeded
+- also a pomodoro technique to assist learners

 A few resources to get you started if this is your first Flutter project: